Yersinia: Plague, Food Poisoning, and a Potential Cancer Treatment

 Adaptations of Yersinia pestis for Infection

 Y. pestis has some interesting features that help it to infect humans.
 Its cells secrete a slime while they are inside the flea's gut.
 The slime connects the bacteria and forms a structure called a biofilm.
 The biofilm helps to block the flea's digestive tract, which leads to the regurgitation that sends the bacteria into a human.
+It can be seen in the second photo in this article.

 Once Y. pestis has entered a human, it produces a variety of chemicals that stop the person's immune system from attacking it.
 This enables the bacterium to survive and to cause disease.